Pinabacdao

-Pinabacdao, officially the Municipality of Pinabacdao (Bungto han Pinabacdao; Bayan ng Pinabacdao), is a 4th class municipality in the province of Samar, Philippines.
+Pinabacdao, officially the Municipality of Pinabacdao (Bungto han Pinabacdao; Bayan ng Pinabacdao), is a municipality in the province of Samar, Philippines.
 According to the 2020 census, it has a population of 18,136 people.

 It is considered as the center of rice production in the province of Samar.
 The home of Mayaw-Mayaw Festival, an ethnic and dance festival celebrated every May 10 of each year.
 Mayaw-Mayaw Festival won second runner-up in the festival dance competition and first prize winner in the float design competition during the 2015 Aliwan Fiesta which was held on April 23–25 in the cities of Manila and Pasay.